- 3 cups sugar

 - In a large heavy saucepan, combine the sugar, corn syrup and water.
 Cook and stir over low heat until sugar is dissolved; bring to a full rolling boil.
 Boil, stirring constantly, until a candy thermometer reads 290° (soft-crack stage).

 - Meanwhile, place melted peanut butter in a large greased heat- proof bowl.
 Pour hot syrup over peanut butter; stir quickly until blended.
 Pour onto a well-buttered baking sheet; cover with a piece of buttered waxed paper.
-Roll mixture into a 14-in. x 12-in. rectangle.
-While warm, cut into 1-1/2-in. x 1-in. bars using a buttered pizza cutter or knife.
+Roll mixture into a 14x12-in. rectangle.
+While warm, cut into 1-1/2x1-in. bars using a buttered pizza cutter or knife.
 Cool completely.

 - Melt candy coating; dip bars and place on waxed paper to harden.
 Yield: 6 dozen.